s223929/41934---Advanced-BIM-Materials/A4/README.md

 Therefore, this teaching tutorial will highlight three "_good-to-know before you start_" factors:
 - Units, units and units
-- Extraction of materials and how they are all related
+- Extraction of materials and how it's all related
 - I have my material names - what now?

 ---